 Rent Structure in Saudi Retail: The Hidden Drivers

 Retail deals in Saudi often combine base rent with service charges, and in some asset types may include turnover components depending on the landlord and tenant category.
-Payment cycles can materially affect cash flow, so the "monthly equivalent" headline rent is not enough — the real question is what you pay, when you pay, and what costs remain outside the lease.
+Payment cycles can materially affect cash flow, so the "monthly equivalent" headline rent is not enough.
+The real question is what you pay, when you pay, and what costs remain outside the lease.

 The Next Step